knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 EOF
 ```

-We now create the broker, that uses the class `KafkaNamespaced` and also uses the configuration we just created above:
+Now we create the broker, that uses the class `KafkaNamespaced` and also uses the configuration we just created above:

 ```bash
 cat <<-EOF | kubectl apply -f -